Watch the Recording: Mountain Lion Rescue in California

 Sharon Negri, Mountain Lion Foundation Co-Founder, Returns to the Organization

 The Mountain Lion Foundation team is delighted to welcome (back) Sharon Negri, the Foundation’s co-founder and first Executive Director.
-As Executive Director, Sharon helped lead a coalition to pass California Proposition 117 that banned trophy hunting of mountain lions and allocated $30 million a year for 30 years to critical wildlife habitat.
-To this day, California is the only state where the recreational hunting of mountain lions is illegal.
+As Executive Director, Sharon helped lead a coalition to pass California Proposition 117 in 1990, which banned trophy hunting of mountain lions and allocated $30 million a year for 30 years to critical wildlife habitat.
+To this day, California is the only state where the recreational hunting of mountain lions is illegal at the state level.

 “I am thrilled to work with such a dedicated and passionate team to enhance our efforts in protecting and conserving mountain lions.”